tunacinsoy/dsa-practices/Network/Kubernetes.md

 ```
 ---

-> [!NOTE] What would happen if I try to deploy a service which has the name that is already been used by another service in kubernetes?
 >
 > * Kubernetes would reject the deployment, if they are in the same namespace.
 >

-> [!NOTE] What is the Full Kubernetes Architecture of Blog-App?
 > **Note**: The full/whole deployment of simple-blog-app can be seen in the diagram below.
 > ![](attachment/f29ee9c57535de43f4e7b8689e86fd90.png)
 >

-> [!NOTE] How services can access one and other within kubernetes?
 > service discovery -> A Service in one Kubernetes namespace can access a service in another namespace, but you need to use the fully qualified domain name (FQDN) of the service.
 The FQDN includes the service name, the namespace, and the cluster domain.
 The format is:
 >
 > ```bash